shshemi/tabiew/README.md

 |`:schema`| `:schema`| Show loaded data frame(s) alongside their path(s)|
 |`:reset`| `:reset`| Reset the table to the original data frame|
 |`:help`| `:help`| Show help menu|

-## Tutorial

-For a guide on using Tabiew, including instructions on opening files, navigating tables, performing queries, and using inline queries, please read to the [tutorial](https://github.com/shshemi/tabiew/blob/main/tutorial/tutorial.md).

 ## Installation